2019 Qatar ExxonMobil Open

 The 2019 Qatar Open (also known as 2019 Qatar ExxonMobil Open for sponsorship reasons) was a men's tennis tournament played on outdoor hard courts.
 It was the 27th edition of the Qatar Open, and part of the ATP Tour 250 series of the 2019 ATP Tour.
-It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from 31 December to 5 January.
+It took place at the Khalifa International Tennis and Squash Complex in Doha, Qatar, from 31 December 2018 until 5 January 2019.
+Seventh-seeded Roberto Bautista Agut won the singles title.